chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 1. Main screen settings are: Limit login attempts, Custom login page, Proactive security rules, Citadel mode, Write to syslog option.
 2. Use IP Access Lists to block or allow logins from a particular IP address or subnet class C. Additionally check for the activity of a particular entry.
 For instance, you can whitelisting your IP address and blacklisting intruders IP or network.
 3. Check Activity List to know what is going on.
 You can see what happens and when it happened with a particular IP or username, when IP reaches the limit of login attempts and when it was blocked.
 4. Lockouts is a list of blocked IP addresses and subnets at the moment.
 You can see when lockout will expire.
-You can remove particular lockout.
+You can remove lockout for particular IP address.
-5. WP Cerber adds four new columns on the WordPress Users screen: Date of registration, Date of last login, Number of failed logins attempts and Number of comments.
+5. WP Cerber adds four new columns on the WordPress Users screen: Date of registration, Date of last login, Number of failed login attempts and Number of comments.
 To view the details just click on the appropriate cell.
-6. You can export and import security settings and access lists on the Tools screen.
+6. You can export and import security settings and IP Access Lists on the Tools screen.
 7. Beautiful widget for the dashboard to keep an eye on things.
 Get quick analytic with trends over 24 hours.

 == Changelog ==

+= 2.7.1 =
+* Fixed two small bugs related to 1) unable to remove IP subnet from the Access Lists and 2) getting IP address in case of reverse proxy don't work properly.

+= 2.7 =

+* Important Note: This release brings a lot of changes to the code - don't hesitate to contact me if something goes wrong: [http://wpcerber.com/support/](http://wpcerber.com/support/).
+You can roll back to the last stable version here: http://wpcerber.com/download/
+* New: Now you can view extra WHOIS information for IP addresses in the activity log including country, network info, abuse contact, etc.
+* New: Added ability to disable WP REST API, see [Hardening WordPress](http://wpcerber.com/hardening-wordpress/)
+* New: Added ability to add IP address to the Black List from the Activity tab.
+Nail it!
+* New: Added Spanish translation, thanks to Ismael.
+* New: Added ability to set numbers of displayed rows (lines) on the Activity and Lockout tabs.
+Click Screen Options on the top-right.
+* Fixed minor security issue: Actions to remove IP on the Access Lists tab were not protected against CSRF attacks.
+Thanks to Gerard.
+* Update: Small changes on the dashboard widget.
+* Update: Action taken by the plugin (plugin makes a decision) now marked with dark vertical bar on the right side of the labels (Activity tab).

 = 2.0.1.6 =
-* Important Note: This release brings a lot of changes to the code - let me know if something goes wrong: [http://wpcerber.com/support/](http://wpcerber.com/support/).
-You can roll back to the last stable version here: http://wpcerber.com/download/
 * New: Added Reason column on the Lockouts screen which will display cause of blocking particular IP.
 * New: Added Hardening WP with options: disable XML-RPC completely, disable user enumeration, disable feeds (RSS, Atom, RSD).
 * New: Added Custom email address for notifications.
 * New: Added Dutch and Czech translations.
 * New: Added Quick info about IP on Activity tab.
 * Update: Removed option 'Allow whitelist in Citadel mode'.
 Now this whitelist is enabled by default all the time.
-* Update: For notifications on the multisite istallation the admin email address from the Network Settings wil be used.
+* Update: For notifications on the multisite installation the admin email address from the Network Settings will be used.
 * Fixed Bug: Disable wp-login.php doesn't work for subfolder installation.
 * Fixed Bug: Custom login URL doesn't work without trailing slash.
 * Fixed Bug: Any request to wp-signup.php reveal hidden Custom login URL.